Post-Discovery First Aid ~ Thriving Beyond Infidelity

 “Every situation, properly perceived, becomes an opportunity to heal.” ~ A Course In Miracles

-These post-discovery first aid techniques are based on the wisdom of hundreds of support group members who have been where you are.
+These post-discovery first aid techniques (written primarily for the faithful partner, but also usable by the unfaithful partner) are based on the wisdom of hundreds of support group members who have been where you are.
 The sections are presented with the highest priority strategies for the newly discovered first.
 You can also jump to any section using the links above.
 Since your situation is unique, let your intuition guide you in discerning which strategies are best for you at this time.
 You didn’t choose to be betrayed, but you get to choose how you move through your healing journey.
 No matter where you are right now, it is not only possible to recover, but to feel absolute joy, peace and love again--indeed, to thrive beyond infidelity.

 Initiate Self-Care (Self-Love)